The Canadian grading system employs multiple evaluation methods, typically ranging from a 4.0 to 9.0 scale, depending on the institution.

 3. Ontario

 In Ontario, the most populous province, high school students are evaluated on a percentage scale ranging from 0 to 100.
 Letter grades are then assigned based on specific percentage ranges.
+Let us have a look at the percentage to letter grade Ontario:

 Letter Grade | Grade Point Value | Description | Percentage |